lordofduct/spacepuppy-unity-framework/README.md

 com.spacepuppy.Hooks.TardyExecutionUpdateEventHooks : 32000

-Lastly, you need to add 2 tags to the tag manager: 'MultiTag' and 'Root'.
-Once you've done that select the menu dropdown Spacepuppy->Settings->Sync TagData.
+Lastly, make sure to go to "Spacepuppy->Settings->Sync TagData".

+This will add the required 'MultiTag' and 'Root' tags, as well as sync any of your existing tags to a resource that can be read at runtime.
+Any time you add new tags you must sync the tag data again by either clicking this same menu item, or going into /Assets/Resources/TagData and clicking "Sync TagData" in the inspector there.

 Now you're fully set up.